2elliti/BMP-to-ascii-art/README.md

 # GREY-SCALE CONVERTER
-it converts greyscale bmp format image to ascii art
+It converts greyscale BMP format images to ASCII art.
+My primary objective is to avoid using any external libraries for image processing.

+More updates will be added soon.....

 ![images](https://github.com/user-attachments/assets/7d6ffdc3-2027-4706-9df1-4e95aa42391c)